Hibbert's Play, Travis Best, Quadruple-Doubles and More

 Q. I have a question that may be completely off the wall, but I grew up in the 90s and Pacers basketball was so great to watch.
 I idolized Travis Best.
 Do you know what he is doing now?
 I wish there was some way I could meet him.

 A. Travis is living in Atlanta.
-He attended Reggie Miller's Hall of Fame induction, but hasn't been seen around Indianapolis in quite some time.
+He attended Reggie Miller's Hall of Fame induction, and reportedly has attended a few Pacers games this season, although I have yet to see him.
 I've tried to reach him for my One on One radio program, but have yet to succeed.

 Travis was/is a good guy, and I'm sure he'd be happy to talk with you if you got the chance.
 I once wrote a story for the Star about a high school player named Travis Best, who later went to Louisville and Purdue.
 I invited the high school Travis to a practice so they could meet.
 Pacer Travis' older brother had died just a few days earlier, but he met with young Travis and was very accommodating.